 He and Lionel did not come to an agreement to sell that product under the Lionel name.
 There is some he-said-she-said about those discussions, and we will probably never hear both sides of the story.

-But Wolf decided to sell the product on his own under his own brand name, MTH.
-Lionel song as a hostile move, and soon, that brought an end to Lionel reselling the Standard gauge trains.
+What’s any of this have to do with Standard Gauge tinplate trains?
+Wolf decided to sell the O gauge product on his own under his own brand name, MTH.
+Lionel saw this as a hostile move, and soon, that brought an end to Lionel reselling the Standard gauge trains.

-MTH continued production, simply not putting Lionel name on anything, substituting other things, but painting them up in a way that was recognizable.
+MTH continued production of the Standard Gauge trains it had been selling Lionel, simply not putting Lionel name on anything, substituting other things, but painting them up in a way that was recognizable.
 If you wanted to change the plates after you bought it, that was up to you.

 Lionel introduced their own line of three-rail O scale 1:48 products, and there was some legal action between the two companies.
 Eventually, the two companies figured out how to coexist, and Lionel even licensed the name back to MTH, so MTH produced Lionel Corporation-branded Standard gauge and O gauge reproduction trains for a few years in the 2010s.